medelman17/tn-justice-bus/memory-bank/progress.md

 - **[2025-04-12]**: Decision to use middleware-based protection for authenticated routes.
 - **[2025-04-12]**: Conducted research on Next.js 15 routing features (particularly Dynamic Routes, Intercepting Routes, Error Handling, and Loading UI) to evaluate potential application improvements for the offline-first requirement.
 - **[2025-04-12]**: Discovered that Next.js 15 changes page component props (params and searchParams) from synchronous to Promise-based, which would require significant updates to all page components during future migration.
+- **[2025-04-12]**: Decision to archive implementation plans once completed, moving them to memory-bank/archived directory with timestamp and status notes.
+- **[2025-04-12]**: Decision to use Vercel CLI for interacting with deployments and managing environment variables, simplifying the development-to-production workflow.

-_This document reflects the project progress after implementing the database schema, installing UI components, implementing the authentication system, and researching Next.js 15 routing features._
+_This document reflects the project progress after implementing the database schema, installing UI components, implementing the detailed authentication system with JWT-based sessions and multi-provider support, setting up Vercel deployment with CLI access, and researching Next.js 15 routing features._